 Listen to Part 2 of this conversation, with Bob, Cathy, and a neighborhood friend, John Grevos, talking about how drugs swept through the neighborhood.

 Bob’s barbershop is located at 176 Sumner Street.
 Photograph by story ambassador Gabbie Follett.
-Intro by managing editor Cara Solomon.
+Cara Solomon, founder of Everyday Boston, wrote the intro text.